Dial Test Indicators

 Bestest (Switzerland) has become America's favorite and there's good reason.
 They're among the very best available; a great value for the money.
 Excellent repeatability and quick response make them desirable.
 If there's a drawback, it's that they're prone to damage because of the light construction.
 Available in black or white, horizontal, vertical or parallel.
 Except for the name on the dial, they are identical to Tesatast.
 Distributed in the US by Brown & Sharpe.

 China If you're buying indicators made in China, you're scraping the bottom of the barrel.
 You can't get any worse.
-Some years ago we were hired to evaluate these indicators for MSC (Manhattan Tool Supply) who wanted to know if they were worth importing.
+Some years ago we were hired to evaluate these indicators for MSC who wanted to know if they were worth importing.
 Apparently they didn't listen to our advise.
+Now, of course, they’re making a killing selling these.
 Dovetails didn't fit and brand new .0001" indicators wouldn't calibrate.
 It turned out that dovetails didn't accept anyone else's attachments because they were oversized.
 Pass on these and order some Take-Out instead (but skip the chicken feet).
+Available in catalogs everywhere but don’t expect to find any spare parts.

 CDI (Chicago) test indicators are identical to Compac (Switzerland).
 These were made for CDI in the 1980's.
 CDI no longer sells them but you can buy the Compac replacements.